theNewDynamic/thenewdynamic.com/content/en/article/hugo-data/part-1.md

 Above we have a sentence whose verb `%s` will be replaced by the value of our `$gent`.
 Note that the verbs must match the type of the variable value.
 [Here is a list of available verbs](https://pkg.go.dev/fmt#hdr-Printing).

 Another useful printing function is `print`.
-This one does not use any verb, it just takes a infinite list of parameters and print their values.
+This one does not use any verb, it just takes a infinite list of parameters and concatenate their values.

 ```go-html-template
 {{ print $gent " was a famous song writer for " $band }}